Chindala-Pavan/pavan_timeline/README.md

 PavanTimeline();
 ```

-Which will build a default tile with a `vertical` axis, that aligns to the start, with a `height` of 100:
+Which will build a  tile with a `vertical` axis, that aligns to the start, with a `height` of 100:

 ![Simple Timeline](https://raw.githubusercontent.com/JHBitencourt/timeline_tile/master/screenshots/simple_timeline.png)